mknx/smarthome/plugins/network/index.md

 logic.conf
 ----------
-You could use the same network attributes as in smarthome.conf to trigger logics.
+You could use the same network attributes as in items.conf to trigger logics.

 Usage
 =====